alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ####Controlled drugs licence

-You must [register with the Controlled Drugs Licensing System](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml) before you can apply for a controlled drugs licence.
+[Register with the Controlled Drugs Licensing System](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml) before you apply for a controlled drugs licence.

 Once you’re registered, [log into your account](https://eforms.homeoffice.gov.uk/outreach/DrugsConsole.ofml) to apply for a licence.

 You should get a decision within 16 weeks.

-[SME question: How much does this licence cost?]
+[SME question: How much does this licence cost?
+Whar can they do if they haven't got a decision after 16 weeks?]

 ####National Drugs control System export licence